sovrynn/ecdo/1-ADHOC-EVIDENCE/human-history-remains/human-built-structures/README.md

 # Human Built ECDO-related Structures

 This folder is for structures humans have built that are potentially related to ECDO events.
+A lot of this page is actually investigating the remains of cities that seem to have potentially been destroyed by ECDO events.

 ## Khafre